 Immigration and Refugee Board of Canada: Chairperson Guideline 4: Gender Considerations in Proceedings Before the Immigration and Refugee Board

-This document demonstrates that gender-related persecution is a form of persecution which can and should be assessed by the Refugee Division panel hearing the claim.
-Where a woman claims to have a gender-related fear of persecution, the central issue is thus the need to determine the linkage between gender, the feared persecution and one or more of the definition grounds.
+A document demonstrating that gender-related persecution is a form of persecution which can and should be assessed by the Refugee Division panel hearing the claim.

 Family Dynamics